 As time went by the Shire Council granted the operators a 7 year licence and only 2 days later as we predicted the operator came to see us and tried to get us to write a letter to the Shire of Northam agreeing to the installation of a crusher.
 Needless to say we did not.
-The quarry then went very quict for a considerable period of time.
+The quarty then went very quict for a considerable period of time.

-We have no idea as to future plans for the quarry, I look in the council minutes on a regular basis and todate have not seen any mention of the quarry activities into the future.
+We have no idea as to future plans for the quarry, I look in the council minutes on a regular basis and todate have not seen any mention of the quarry activities into the future make plans to safe guard our interests in our absence.